Mews Glossary for Open API users

 While consumed items that are to be settled later by a guest or corporate account are posted to their respective [Customer](#Customer) [Profiles](#Profile) in Mews, items that have been consumed AND paid for should be posted to Outlets.

-You can read more about how properties use Outletsarrow-up-right and how the figures appear on the Mews Accounting Reportarrow-up-right.
+You can read more about [how properties use Outlets](https://help.mews.com/s/article/set-up-outlets?language=en_US) and how the figures appear on the [Mews Accounting Report](https://help.mews.com/s/article/accounting-report?language=en_US).

 The Owner of a [Reservation](#Reservation) is the primary [Customer](#Customer) linked to the Reservation, i.e. the primary [Guest](#Guest).
 Additional Guests are known as [Companions](#Companion).